 The Talon 33 has a “Z-shaped” side strap that helps you stow trekking poles and a waterbottle in the pocket (see the photo below).
 You also have dual loops for trekking poles and ice axes on the bottom of the pack.

 I really like the elastic cords on the shoulder straps which can be used to hold your glasses!
-Very useful when you are traveling and hiking.
+I’ve always found this super useful when I am traveling and hiking.

 Osprey Talon 33 Organization Features and Pockets